A Tropical Grenada Honeymoon for Chocolate Lovers

 Grenada is renowned for its white-sand beaches.
 "The most well-known on the island, Grand Anse, has a long stretch of pristine beach," Tolbert says.
 It's perfect for runners, with uninterrupted flat sand and views for days, she adds.
 In addition to the 2.5-mile-long Grand Anse Beach, Bebell and deBell recommend Tyrell Bay Beach.
 There, couples can admire boats passing through the bay.

-Adventurous travelers can hike into the forests of Grand Etang National Park or take the moderate trail on Mount Saint Catherine.
+Adventurous travelers can hike into the forests of Grand Etang National Park (where you can often run into Mona Monkeys) or take the moderate trail on Mount Saint Catherine.
 While trekking, couples can visit the country's famed waterfalls, such as the 70-foot Royal Mount Carmel Falls, 30-foot Annandale Falls or 65-foot Concord Falls.

 Tour Cacao Farms